AlexElson/Hunter_Roguelike/README.md

 Rabbits are attracted by carrots.
 Wolves are attracted by rabbit corpses.

-When the Tracker is equipped, you will be able to see enemies who are out of your line-of-sight.
+While the Tracker is equipped, you will be able to see enemies who are out of your line-of-sight.
 Rifles can be found on deceased hunters in the wilderness.

 ![Alt text](/Screenshots/HunterRL_2.png?raw=true "Cover")